We all know a fraud prevention system is primordial these days. But what happens when it backfires, and why?

 Frustrated Customers and Reputation Damage

-In the age of social media, online reviews and transparent practices, businesses have every reason to ensure customer experience is above par.
+In the age of social media, online reviews and transparent practices, company management has every reason to ensure customer experience is above par.
 And it’s easy to see how damaging it can be to frustrate customers, especially with declined card payments.

-Moreover, an unhappy customer isn’t just hurting sales and going to your competitor.
-Their dissatisfaction often snowballs and has larger repercussions on your business, as American Express calculated that consumers tell an average of 11 people about their good experiences and 15 people about the bad.
+Moreover, an unhappy customer isn’t just hurting sales and looking for improved services with your competitor.
+Their dissatisfaction often snowballs and has larger repercussions on your business, as American Express report shows that consumers tell an average of 11 people about their good experiences and 15 people about the bad.

 False Positives Impact Detection Accuracy

-Last but not least, a fraud prevention system with too many false positives also creates a negative cycle of detection rates.
+Last but not least, a program that includes with too many false positives also creates a negative cycle of detection rates.

 Here is an example of how it could happen:

 The problem is that these 5 false positive cases are never marked as such by the system.
-Which means your anti fraud detection is essentially calculating risk with flawed data.
+Which means your anti fraud detection is essentially calculating risk with flawed data analytics.
 This, in turn, decreases the accuracy of detection overtime.

 The Solutions: Data Enrichment, Error Matrixes, Machine Learning

-Luckily for fraud managers, there are a number of tools available to measure, identify, and reduce false positives.
+Luckily for fraud managers, there are a number of tools available from providers to measure, identify, and reduce false positives.

 The first one, data enrichment, also happens to be the easiest to use.
-For an in-depth guide on the topic, please see this post.
+For an in-depth guide on the topic, including how it works with compliance, please see this post.

-But the key takeaway is that working with fewer customer data points can increase the risk of false positives.
-Data enrichment takes a small amount of data points, finds them in external databases, and aggregates it all to give you a better idea of who you are dealing with.
+But the key takeaway is that monitoring fewer customer data points can increase the risk of false positives.
+Data enrichment takes a small number of data points, finds them in external databases, and aggregates it all to give you a better idea of who you are dealing with.

 For instance, working with an email address only, SEON Intelligence could tell you: